elzeXD/elzeXD.github.io/src/releases/en/senko-theme-m1011/index.md

 ---

 title: "[MIUI 10-11 Theme] Senko-san The Helpful Fox"
-desc: "Hai, kali ini saya bakal share tema anime pertama saya, sori lama publish, keburu kena begal duluan.
-Tembus: System, WhatsApp, YouTube"
+desc: "Hello, today I'll share my theme for MIUI 10 and 11.
+This time is Senko from the anime Sewayaki Kitsune no Senko-san.
+Well, this is my first anime theme but published too late, after someone stole this theme and claiming its own.
+Support: System, WhatsApp, YouTube"
 date: "2019-08-07"
 cover: "./cover.jpg"
-lang: "id"
+lang: "en"
 tags:
   -  senko
   -  anime